hpi-swt2/vm-portal/README.md

 ## Application Setup

+**Note:** Please be aware that the application is designed to manage internal university resources.
+These are only available from the internal network.
+Therefore, currently a [VPN connection](https://vpn.hpi.de/) to the university network is required for those parts of the application that interact with internal resources.

 ### Local

 * `bundle install --without production` Install the required Ruby gem dependencies defined in the Gemfile, skipping gems used for production (like [pg](https://rubygems.org/gems/pg/))